Skip to main content

 Full DIDs

-As mentioned above, the creation of a full DID requires interaction with the KILT blockchain.
-Therefore, the DID creation operation must be submitted by a KILT address with enough funds to pay the transaction fees and the required deposit.
+The creation of a full DID requires interaction with the KILT blockchain.
+Therefore, a KILT address with enough funds to pay the transaction fees and the required deposit must submit the DID creation operation.

 The following is an example of a full KILT DID: